 - To extend this activity, try a focus on making patterns.
 If not experienced with patterns, try using just 2 colours first and look at the different patterns that can be made with them before adding in extra colours.

-- For beginning sorting, use beads of primary and then secondary colours before talking about and attempting to sort different shades of colours.
+- For beginning sorting, use beads of primary and then secondary colours before talking about and attempting to sort different shades of colours.- Use beads in a sensory tub or just to play with etc.

 - Always supervise small children with beads as they can pose a choking hazard.